Dominara1/wava/README.md

 60 FPS clip
 [![Demo video 2](https://wava-example-2.surge.sh/shot2.png)](https://wava-example-2.surge.sh/vid2.mp4)

+# KEEP IN MIND ONLY THE MUSIC BAR ON THE BOTTOM IS WAVA.

+The rest of them are from Noctalia-Shell!
+If you like how they look, maybe you should give Noctalia a try ~

 a fork of [Karl Stavestrand's](mailto:karl@stavestrand.no) [C.A.V.A.](https://github.com/karlstav/cava) as well as [Nikola Pavlica](mailto:pavlica.nikola@gmail.com) [X.A.V.A](https://github.com/nikp123/xava)  by [Dominara](https://github.com/Dominara1).